bbkane/www.bbkane.com/content/blog/Baby-Activities-6-12-Months.md

 updated = 2023-02-05
 +++

 Our hospital gave us a PDF with this information for our child.
 The information is great, but the PDF font is small so I've copied it into my blog.
-There was no source for this information in the PDF, just this list :)
+There was no source for this information in the PDF, just this list.
+I used [ocrmypdf](https://pypi.org/project/ocrmypdf/) to make the text selectable (and there's definitely still spelling mistakes and such)

 ## 6-9 Months